 For more information, read ‘heat exchanger tube sheets for challenging operations’.

-An expansion joint allows the shell and tube heat exchanger to adapt to changes in temperature, expanding or shrinking as the material gets hotter or colder.
+An expansion joint (also known as bellows) allows the shell and tube heat exchanger to adapt to changes in temperature, expanding or shrinking as the material gets hotter or colder.

 Heat exchangers that handle wide temperature ranges need expansion joints to prevent stress on other elements, which could otherwise lead to damage.

 Baffles direct the flow of the substances within the heat exchanger, helping to achieve the most effective velocity for a high heat transfer coefficient.
 Designing the correct baffle for the product parameters can improve efficiency, reduce fouling and make the equipment fitter for its purpose.